Pivot Table Customization

 Double Quotation Marks

-Displays text enclosed in the quotation marks.
-Text can be placed before or after numbers (positive, negative, or zero).
+Displays text inside quotation marks.
+You can place this text before or after numbers (positive, negative, or zero).

 +